Dana-Ferguson/time_machine/README.md

 Overriding `toString()` with optional arguments doesn't work in DDC.
 We use this technique to provide optional formatting. `Instant` and `ZonedDateTime` currently have `toStringDDC` functions available.
-Still investigating potential solutions, but looks like `waiting` might be an okay algorithm.
+Still investigating potential solutions, but looks like `waiting` might be an okay algorithm, since it works in the newer DDC.
+I'm hoping Dart 2 stable launches [soon](https://github.com/dart-lang/sdk/issues?q=is%3Aopen+is%3Aissue+milestone%3ADart2Stable).